-The heart rhythms of a person with sick sinus syndrome can be too fast, too slow, punctuated by long pauses — or an alternating combination of these rhythm problems.
-The syndrome is relatively uncommon, but the risk of developing it increases with age.
+In sick sinus syndrome, the electrical signals are abnormally paced.
+Your heartbeat can be too fast, too slow, interrupted by long pauses — or an alternating combination of these rhythm problems.
+Sick sinus syndrome is relatively uncommon, but the risk of developing it increases with age.

 Many people with sick sinus syndrome eventually need a pacemaker to keep the heart in a regular rhythm.

-Most people with sick sinus syndrome initially have few or no symptoms.
-In some cases, symptoms come and go.
+Most people with sick sinus syndrome have few or no symptoms.
+Symptoms may be mild or come and go — making them difficult to recognize at first.

 - Dizziness or lightheadedness